St Leonard’s is part of the Fiveways Benefice with St John’s Boddington, Holy Cross Byfield, St Nicholas Eydon and St Mary’s Woodford Halse.

 About St Leonard and the Church

 This church takes its name from St Leonard of Noblac who was born around 466 and lived to be 99.
 He lived a monastic life and became known as the Patron Saint of Prisoners and Women in Childbirth.

-We had planned to undertake the final phase to include the lower windows in 2017 but unfortunately we were faced with the need to replace the Chancel roof urgently.
+We had planned to undertake the final phase to include the lower windows in 2017, but, unfortunately, we were faced with the need to replace the Chancel roof urgently.
 We were very fortunate in being successful in our bid to the Historic Churches Roofing Fund who gave us a grant to carry out this work.
-In the summer of 2016 thieves attacked the South Aisle roof removing, before they were disturbed, 3 strips of lead.
-It was agreed that we could include this work in the program for the Chancel Roof and, after receiving the cost of replacing the lead from our insurance company, we were able to use coated stainless steel for this roof.
+In the Summer of 2016 thieves attacked the South Aisle roof removing, before they were disturbed, 3 strips of lead.
+It was agreed that we could include this work in the programme for the Chancel Roof and, after receiving the cost of replacing the lead from our insurance company, we were able to use coated stainless steel for this roof.
 This is the same material as on the Nave roof.

 We are currently seeking grants to cover the cost of the final phase of this programme of restoration which we hope to be able to undertake next year.

 We are most grateful to all who have donated to the appeal both individuals and charities.

 We have received grants from the following charitable funds for this work:

 Benham Charitable Settlement

 Northampton Historic Churches Trust